Azure/AppService/_posts/2021-07-03-Linux-container-from-ACR-with-private-endpoint.md

 Securing access to your site is important, but securing access to the source of your site is often equally important.

-In this article I will walk you through setting up a Linux Web App with secure, network-isolated access to the container registry.
+In this article I will walk you through setting up a Linux web app with secure, network-isolated access to the container registry.
 The scenario is intentionally kept simple to focus on the architecture and configuration.

 ![ACR pull over private endpoint]({{site.baseurl}}/media/2021/07/linux-container-acr-pe.png){: .align-center}

 This guide is organized into four steps:

 1. Create network infrastructure
-2. Set up ACR
+2. Set up Azure Container Registry
-3. Create network integrated Web App
+3. Create network integrated web app
 4. Pull from private registry

 In closing, there are sections on advanced scenarios and FAQ.